 What are Online Software Testing Tools?

-Cloud-based, browser-based tools, online software testing is accessed through the test tools in a web-based, remote location accessible for people without local installations for such software.
+Cloud-based, browser-based tools and online software testing are accessed through the test tools in a web-based, remote location accessible for people without local installations for such software.
 Teams performing such tests can easily locate distant environments with which testing tools have internet connections so the tester and the development group may access those environment locations for real-time shared experience in testing the different levels of software.

 Examples of Online Testing Tools: